dhaine/episensr/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs.
+One NOTE with buil_win: 2 mispelled words in DESCRIPTION (Epidemiologic and misclassification).
+These 2 words are correct.

 ## Downstream dependencies
 There are no downstream dependencies.